JNRowe/bleeter/README.rst

 If you would like coloured terminal output for debugging information, then you will need termcolor_.

+If you wish to have the process title reflect the current state of ``bleeter``, then you will need setproctitle_.

 No significant effort has been put in to making ``bleeter`` work with Python 3, as few of the dependencies are ported yet.